 Amy and Paul were particularly happy to hear Minister of State for Prisons and Probation Victoria Atkins MP say that improving employment outcomes for prison leavers is a priority in the current government’s policy on reducing reoffending.

-“The ESB at HMP Bullingdon is just getting started, but we have already had a highly positive initial meeting,” says Paul.
+“The EAB at HMP Bullingdon is just getting started, but we have already had a highly positive initial meeting,” says Paul.
 “We look forward to working closely with the prison governor and her team to build on the excellent work already going on at Bullingdon to get prison-leavers work ready and match them to appropriate and sustainable jobs.”